RaminMammadzada/Rails-Micro-Reddit/README.md

 # Microverse School > Rails > #3 Micro Reddit

 In this project we created a simple micro-reddit system and learn the basics of asociations in Ruby on Rails.
+So, did the following tasks:
 - Created a User model
 - Created a Post model
 - Created a Comment model
+- Adjust associations between models
-- Create migration files with table rules
+- Create migration files with required foreign keys.

 ## Built With
 - Ruby on Rails